How to configure condition types in Magento 2?

 "to" => toValue

-Magento 2 search criteria condition types are nothing more than "search criteria" for finding/filtering the needed result from the repository.
+Magento 2 search criteria condition types are nothing more than "search criteria in Magento 2" for finding/filtering the needed result from the repository.
 Conditions are used to create rules.
 If these rules are followed, then a certain action will be taken.